 4. One No Zone hour for each Go Zone hour

 Gearing up for the Go Zone

 Operating at your peak during the Go Zone doesn’t happen by chance.
 You need to prepare yourself physically and mentally in order to reach your IPS for the Go Zone.
-Here’s a quick overview of the tips in the book:
+Here’s a quick overview of the tips detailed in our summary:

 a) Ask yourself: “Do I need to take action now?”